August 28, 2018

 ASTA responds to industry shift with name change that reflects the evolving role of travel agents

-Alexandria, VA — The American Society of Travel Agents (ASTA), the world’s largest association of travel professionals, announced today at its annual Global Convention that it has rebranded as the American Society of Travel Advisors and launched a new marketing campaign — “We’ll take you there.”
+Alexandria, VA — The American Society of Travel Advisors (ASTA), the world’s largest association of travel professionals, announced today at its annual Global Convention that it has rebranded as the American Society of Travel Advisors and launched a new marketing campaign — “We’ll take you there.”
 The move represents the first name change for the organization in almost 75 years, which from its founding in 1931 until 1944 was known as the American Steamship and Tourist agents’ Association.

 Travel agents are not just booking agents anymore.
 They have become trusted Advisors — akin to financial agents and CPAs — who make the overall travel experience better and provide leisure and business travelers maximum value for their travel dollar.
 What’s more exciting is that consumer media and, more important, the traveling public are embracing this shift from agent to an advisor.